 FBA road trip stories

 Danny: So I was in Louisiana.
 And I decided I was done with Louisiana, going to Texas.
 So on the way, I stopped at a Walmart.
-And while I’m there, I am going through just checking up the clearance section.
+And while I’m there, I am going through just checking out the clearance section.
 And I see some guy, he’s got the phone out.
-He’s doing the thing and I walk up to him and it’s like, you know, “I’ve been on the road for about a month now.
+He’s doing the thing and I walk up to him and say, “I’ve been on the road for about a month now.
 And I think you’re the first person I’ve seen scanning Walmart clearance.”
 He goes, “Oh, well.
 I’m actually an Amazon third-party seller.”
 And I was, like, “I know.
 I noticed.
 It takes one to know one.”
 And it was cool we were just hanging out talking.
-He starts telling me about some like crazy score that he has some crazy replen, wouldn’t tell me where he gets it though.I had done like $1,500 in sales that day.
+He starts telling me about some crazy score that he has some crazy replen, wouldn’t tell me where he gets it though.I had done $1,500 in sales that day.

 And I get out of there and I’m driving to Houston.
 And I got like an hour from Houston and I realized I have no idea what to do in Houston.
 I have no idea where I’m going.
 I literally set the GPS for Houston.
 So I pull over real quick.
 And I’m looking at what’s in Houston and I just set my GPS for this vegan bakery.
 It’s called Sinfull.
 If you’re ever in Houston.